Print Radio Tasmania

 Print Radio Tasmania (callsign 7RPH) is a radio station based in Hobart, Tasmania.
 It is a reading and information service for those persons unable to read or easily access information in print.
-The station is run and operated by volunteers.
+The station is run by an elected Committee of Management, two paid positions, Broadcast Manager and an Administration / Volunteer Coordinator backed by a dedicated group of volunteers.

-Programs broadcast range from live reading of local and national newspapers to magazine and serialised book readings.
+Programs broadcast range from live reading of local and national newspapers to digital and paper magazines and serialised book readings.

 Print Radio Tasmania was the first RPH station to go on-air in Australia on 26 June 1982, originally broadcasting on 1620 AM.